Augustus0916/international-demo/README.md

 front-end (vo.req) --> controller (dto) --> service (bo.po) --> dao
 front-end (vo.res) <-- controller (dto) <-- service (bo.po) <-- dao

+intercept all request exclude from gateway!!! add filter in gateway which will add a header {"session":"UUID"} add an interceptor for global to stop all requests which do not contain header {"session":"UUID"}
+when filter finish adding header, filter will use kafka to send the UUID to feign and interceptor in the feign and interceptor, there is a kafka consumer to listen the message feign will add the header which comes from kafka consumer, and then the interceptor will not intercept the request from feign.